baroquerock/baroquerock.github.io/_posts/2018-08-06-on-iterators-python.md

 <img src="/images/both_2.png" height="270" width="350">
 </p>

 Thank goodness, there is a special type of the iterator mechanism that is called <em>generator</em>, which can be used quite easily.
 You don’t need to internally modify your aquarium, you can just add some simple extension to it.
-This extension will give you one python at a time and will take all the burden of remembering which pythons are still hungry and which are not.
-This generator extension looks like this:
+This extension will help you to feed one python at a time and will take all the burden of remembering which pythons are still hungry and which are not.
+This aquarium generator extension can look like this:

 {% highlight py %}
 def python_generator(aquarium):